-Here at Meraki, we aim to make Erasmus+ projects accessible to everyone.
+Here at Meraki, we want to make Erasmus+ projects accessible to everyone.
 We completely understand that some of the terminology can make developing a project seem daunting.
-That is why, we´ve created this series of blog posts that explain the terminology you need for your projects and make it all easy to grasp.
+That is why, we have created this series of blog posts that explain the terminology you need for your projects and make it all easy to grasp.

-We focus on one term each week, providing explanations and examples to make preparing your Erasmus+ project far easier.
+Every week we focus on one term and provide explanations and examples to make preparing your Erasmus+ project far easier.
 In that way, you can concentrate on developing your fantastic idea into a solid proposal without needing to worry about technical terms.

-Last week in our post we looked at the term Multiplier Event.
-We talked about what they are and their role in sharing project results.Definitely go check it out and have a read if you haven’t done so already!
+Last week in our post we looked at the term Dissemination.
+We talked about why it’s important and the best way to create a dissemination plan.Definitely go check it out and have a read if you haven’t done so already!